 OTHER ANIMAL NOISES IN THE CEILING

 Several of our technicians have arrived at customer's homes hearing birds chirping in the attic.
 It turns out that the ceiling mounted smoke detectors batteries are just getting low and this is the low battery indicator noise.

 Noises in your home can come from many different sources and at different times of days or seasons.
-Vinyl sided homes, mostly on the south side of the house, can make almost like a rubbing sound as it expands and contracts as it warms and cools.customer can think this noise is an animal in the attic also.
+The south side of vinyl sided houses can make a rubbing sound.
+Warming and cooling periods cause siding to expand and contract.
+Some customers think this noise is an animal in the attic.
 Wind blowing through vents accounts for some attic noise.

 HIRE A PROFESSIONAL TO DETERMINE ATTIC ANIMAL NOISES

-We at American Animal Control LLC specialize in attic inspections and know how to identify what the noise is, where it is coming from and how to resolve the problem.
-Give us a call or visit AAC on facebook we can help.
+American Animal Control LLC specialize in attic inspections.
+We know how to identify what a noise is, where it is coming from and how to resolve the problem.
+Give us a call at 877-264-3638 or visit AAC on facebook we can help.